ambernettech/chefdk-fundamentals/scene_06.md

 What are some things we could test to validate our web server has deployed correctly?

-The apache cookbook is similar to the setup cookbook.
+The apache cookbook is similar to the workstation cookbook.
 It has a package and file which are things that we have already tested.
 The new thing is the service.
 We could review the ServerSpec documentation to find examples on how to test the service.

 But does testing the package, file and service validate that apache is hosting our static web page and returning the content to visitors of the instance?